citp/privacy-policy-historical/g/gr/gra/grantthornton.co.nz.md

 ### Inaccuracies and corrections

 We would like to keep your personal data accurate and up to date.
-If you become aware of any errors or inaccuracies please let us know by contacting: [info@gtwn.co.nz](mailto:info@gtwn.co.nz)
+If you become aware of any errors or inaccuracies please let us know by contacting: [info.wellington@nz.gt.com](mailto:info.wellington@nz.gt.com)